KomalPatil4717/Product-Browser/README.md

 page=1000&limit=50
 ```

-This becomes slower for large datasets because the database needs to skip many rows.
+For large datasets, offset pagination becomes slower because the database needs to skip many rows.

-Keyset pagination uses a cursor:
+Cursor pagination uses:

 ```text
 /products?limit=50&cursor=...
 ```

-This is faster because the database continues from the last seen product using indexed columns.
+This approach is faster because queries continue from the last retrieved record using indexed columns.

 Products are sorted by: